What are employment records?

 Keeping confidentiality

-First of all, any employee record is always private and confidential.
+It’s important to keep employee records private and confidential.
 Employee records should be kept securely and only be made accessible to authorised persons.
 These are usually only the employee, the employer, payroll staff and authorised third parties such as tax advisors or accountants.
 Naturally, auditors and Fair Work Inspectors can also request insight into employment records to review them.

-In certain situations, especially workplace disputes, trade union officials may also be given access to employee records in order to determine whether the employer has violated applicable workplace laws.
+In certain situations, especially workplace disputes, trade union officials may also be provided access to employee records to determine whether the employer has violated applicable workplace laws.

 Employees’ rights to their records

-Under the Australian Fair Work Regulations, any employee is entitled to view their own employment record at any time.
-If a staff member requests this, you as the employer must grant them access, even after they have stopped working for your organisation.
+The Australian Fair Work Regulations provide for any employee to view their own employment record on request, along with information about where the records are kept, even after they have stopped working for your organisation.

 Related: New Hire Onboarding Checklist